mattermost/docs/source/install/enterprise-install-upgrade.rst

 Mattermost has reverted to Team Edition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you converted Team Edition to Enterprise Edition on a managed deployment and then upgraded, the upgrade will have overwritten Enterprise Edition with the latest version of Team Edition.
+If you converted Team Edition to Enterprise on a managed deployment and then upgraded, the upgrade will have overwritten Enterprise with the latest version of Team Edition.

-You can convert to Enterprise Edition again by following the steps above.
-If you plan to use Mattermost Enterprise Edition permanently, we recommend migrating your server to a self-hosted one.
+You can convert to Enterprise again by following the steps above.
+If you plan to use Mattermost Enterprise permanently, we recommend migrating your server to a self-hosted one.

 The manual process reset my file permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^